 17.6 Candidates are required to register for modules with a maximum total modular weighting of 180 within a period of time specified in the Programme Regulations, except where exemption has been granted in accordance with paragraph 17.2 of these Regulations.

 17.7 All candidates shall register at the beginning of their programme and subsequently at the beginning of each academic year for the modules which they are taking in that year, subject to their satisfactory progress in research and the extension of their registration for the Degree of EngD in accordance with para.
-4.4 of the Regulations for Higher Degrees by Research.
+4.4 of the Regulation XXVI.
 Candidates are not eligible to register for modules whilst they remain in debt to the University.

 17.8 The curriculum-based element of the EngD programme including the project module shall be assessed in accordance with the procedures set out in Regulation XXI.